TUI-NICR/nicr-grasping/doc/evaluation.md

 python run_on_graspnet.py --config <PATH_TO_DETECTRON2_CONFIG>
 ```
 This will load the model and weights called `model_final.pth` in the same folder as the config file and compute predictions on the test set of graspnet.
-If you want to specify different weights you can do so by adding `MODEL.WEIGHTS <PATH_TO_WEIGHTS>` as command line parameters.

 ### Run evaluation